ZhaoJiaxin107/Timetable_Western/README.md

 This repository consists of the back-end code and JSON file.
 The user can follow the instructions in this report to setup the back-end and server on their own system.
 The user should make sure to install all the dependencies before running the server as discussed in this report before.

-The front-end code for running this project on your local computer can also be installed from my github repository by using the following command in your local github repository: git clone https://github.com/ZhaoJiaxin107/Timetable_Western.git Jiaxin Branch, not master branch because Yiyun and I use Angular to implement the front-end.
+The front-end code for running this project on your local computer can also be installed from my github repository by using the following command in your local github repository: git clone https://github.com/ZhaoJiaxin107/Timetable_Western.git Jiaxin Branch.

 In order to run this code make sure you have installed node.js and Angular CLI on your system.
 Also, when running this application, please make sure back-end port is listening by entering nodemon/node server.js in terminal and front-end is running by entering ng serve in terminal.
 Finally, open your browser and enter localhost:4200.
 Preferably use Google Chrome.
 What should be noted is that every time you search for a new course, the page should be turned into the first page.